isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <p>To enjoy all the capabilities of TradeTrust from the convenience of the
 system you are familiar with, you can just integrate TradeTrust into your existing IT system.
-Alternatively, outsource or subscribe to the services of TradeTrust ready <a href="/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank">partners</a>.
+Alternatively, outsource or subscribe to the services of TradeTrust-ready <a href="/community/tradetrust-ready-partners/" rel="noopener noreferrer nofollow" target="_blank">partners</a>.
 This flexibility allows you and your trading partners to choose your preferred TradeTrust-enabled system, eliminating the need for all parties to use a common digital platform and contractual rulebook, thus facilitating easy scalability of adoption.</p>